gomorpheus/morpheus-docs/administration/policies/policies.rst

   * User Configurable: Power Schedule choice is editable by User during provisioning.
   * Fixed Schedule: User cannot change Power Schedule setting during provisioning.
 POWER SCHEDULE
   Select Power Schedule to use in the Policy.
-Power schedule can be added in ``Provisioning -> Automation -> Power Scheduling``
+Power schedule can be added in |LibAutPow|
 TENANTS
   Leave blank for the Policy to apply to all Tenants, or search for and select Tenants to enforce the Policy on specific Tenants.